Inspired by by Gregg Henriques

 The owners under our floor, who we don’t know exist and who likewise don’t think about us, are almost finished preparing the demolition.
 They will replace the apartment with a new property, gaining greater financial yield.

 There’s another crack — I snap.
 But my neighbor punches me first, screaming about me getting us killed because of my carelessness.
 I hit the floor, roll away, and leap up with fists raised.
 My neighbor is the only possible explanation for why the world is falling apart.
-To save it, I must defeat with whom I’ve always lived.
+To save it, I must defeat the person with whom I’ve always lived.
 The road to life is paved with my determination.

 For more by Gregg Henriques, please visit here and The 12 Floors of Science.
 For more by Rose, please visit O.G.
 Rose.com.
 Also, please subscribe to our YouTube channel and follow us on Instagram and Facebook.